AtlasDevLabs/staffclockin/README.md

 Webhook - Create a webhook in a channel you want it to send in your discord server, and it will send to that channel

-AcePerm - add to your server.cfg (example: add_ace group.(role) staff.clockin
+AcePerm - add to your server.cfg (example: add_ace group.(role) staff.clockin allow